DerpPrincess/medievil-II-tools/README.md

 ## ASL Script
 There will be a .asl script included which is for use with Live Split's auto splitter for use with BizHawk.
 This currently does not exist.

+## Models
+Currently included is the Map files of the game in PLY format.
+These can be opened in tools such as Blender.

 # Contribution
 This is a repository which should be cloned from GitHub using the command line.
 You can do this by typing the following git command into a terminal assuming you have a ssh connection on your GitHub account: